What statement did Nebuchadnezzar King of Babylon, make to his wise men whom he had assembled?

 After the wise men had thus confessed their inability to do what the king required, who offered to interpret the dream?

-Dan 2:16-18 Daniel desired of the king that he would give him time to
+Dan 2:16-18 Then Daniel went in, and desired of the king that he would give him time, and that he would show the king the interpretation.

 NOTE: (Daniel and the Revelation pgs 32-35) – Daniel to the rescue.
 In this narrative we see the providence of God working in several remarkable particulars.
 It was providential that the dream of the king should leave such a powerful impression upon his mind as to raise him to the greatest height of anxiety, and yet the thing itself be held from his recollection.
 This led to the complete exposure of the false system of the magicians and other pagan teachers.
 When put to the test to make known the dream, they were unable to do what they professed was entirely within their power.
 It was remarkable that Daniel and his companions, so lately pronounced by the king ten times better than all his magicians and astrologers, should not have been consulted in this matter.
 But there was providence in this.
 Just as the dream was held from the king, so he was unaccountably restrained from appealing to Daniel for a solution of the mystery.
 Had he called on Daniel at the first to make known the matter, the magicians would not have been brought to the test.
 But God would give the heathen systems of the Chileans the first chance.
 He would let them try and ignominiously fail, and then confess their utter incompetency, even under the penalty of death, that they might be the better prepared to acknowledge His intervention when He should finally manifest His power in behalf of His captive servants, and for the honor of His name.